sunilos/Python/06-Operators/arithmetic.py.md

 6. **`%` (Modulus)**: Returns the remainder of dividing the first number by the second.
 7. **`//` (Floor Division)**: Divides the first number by the second, returning the integer part of the quotient.

-Let me know if you'd like to dive deeper into any of these!